Francisco Arce

-Francisco Javier "Chiqui" Arce Rolón ([fɾanˈsisko xaˈβjeɾ ˈtʃikj ˈaɾse roˈlon]; born 2 April 1971) is a retired Paraguayan footballer and coach.
+Francisco Javier "Chiqui" Arce Rolón ([fɾanˈsisko xaˈβjeɾ ˈtʃikj ˈaɾse roˈlon]; born 2 April 1971) is a Paraguayan football manager and former player.

 Arce played at the right defender position, competing a total of 61 times for the Paraguay national team between 1995 and 2004.
 He has the distinction of being chosen seven times as the "Ideal Team of America", thus having been nominated the most times in history.
 He also holds the distinction of having been selected in history as the coach on two occasions of the Paraguay national team.

 Playing career

 Arce started his career in Paraguay playing for his natal city club, 15 de Mayo, where he made his professional debut at the age of fifteen.
 The same year he was recruited by the Cerro Porteño club in the Paraguayan capital (Asuncion), where he won three national championships.
-Arce then played for Brazilian clubs such as Grêmio and Palmeiras and won international tournaments including the Copa Libertadores.
+Arce then played for Brazilian clubs Grêmio and Palmeiras and won international tournaments including the Copa Libertadores.
 Arce played for Paraguay in the 1998 and 2002 FIFA World Cups and has appeared 61 times for his country.
-He was famous for his free kick shot technique, where he scored goals during the World Cup 2002 including a freekick against South Africa.
+He was famous for his free kick shot technique, where he scored goals during the 2002 FIFA World Cup including a free kick against South Africa.